lukeasrodgers/fortran-server/README.md

 * More of the code could probably be moved out of server.c into server.f90.
 * `man 2 getaddrinfo`, and other documentation, describe `addrinfo` structs as having `ai_canonname` **after** `ai_addr` but inspection in LLDB shows it coming before, and that layout is the only way to get this code to work.
+* the Fortran code that prepares the call to `inet_ntop` has to use some ugly workarounds for the fact that calling `c_loc` on nested derived types is not fully c-interoperable.
+Also, this code is probably broken for ipv6.

 ## Running the code